What is Maze ransomware and how to protect against it

 Maze ransomware first emerged in May 2019.
 Maze is the hacker group’s name that created it, but the Maze system is not launched by them.
 Instead, the Maze group lends the software to other hacker groups who have targets in mind.
 The attacker and the supplier of the ransomware then share the profits gained from the ransom

-The Maze system isn’t sprayed out in list mailings.
+The Maze system isn’t sprayed out in mail listings.
 It is used as part of a targeted campaign that includes doxing, which is the profiling of individuals.
 The amount of research that goes into each attack is costly and time-consuming.
 This effort pays off because the Maze ransomware can cross networks.
 It is mainly used to access cloud services and then move through to the network of each of that service’s customers.

 How does Maze ransomware get onto a network?